Joy Burke: High school

-Burke later attended Marcos de Niza High School in Tempe, Arizona and played basketball on the Arizona Elite Girls Basketball Club.
-According to Burke she never was never interested in basketball growing up, and was originally hoping to pursue ballet.
-On her first day of high school she was asked by the school coach to consider taking up basketball, and she gradually felt interested, and practiced.
+Burke attended Marcos de Niza High School in Tempe, Arizona and played basketball on the Arizona Elite Girls Basketball Club.
+According to Burke she never was never interested in basketball growing up, and had never touched a basketball.
+She was originally hoping to pursue ballet.
+On Burke's first day of high school she was asked by the school coach to consider taking up basketball, and she gradually felt interested, and practiced.
 Burke enjoyed an outstanding career in high school and is ranked among the top post players in the country, and was one of the top 100 basketball recruits in the nation.
 She was named to the All-City Basketball Team in 2007, 2008, and 2009.
 She holds the school's single-game record for most free throws with 17, and scored 51 of her team's 68 points in a Nike Tournament of Champions to secure her team the victory.
 She captained her team in two seasons.

 Burke subsequently earned numerous awards during her high school career, including being named the Pima Region Player of the Year and Defensive Player of the Year.
 She received the Kori Jacobson Excellence Award given to the top female athlete of the year in the Tempe Union High School District, based upon athletics, scholarship, and community service, and recipient of a Tempe All-City Banquet.
 She is a McDonald's All-American nominee and was also named to the Arizona Republic's All-Arizona Team, earning all-city accolades three times.

 As a junior, she averaged 19.5 points, 13.3 rebounds, 5.3 blocks, 3.3 steals and 1.3 assists per game.
 This increased when she became a senior and she averaged 23.3 points, 17.8 rebounds, 7.5 blocks and 3.9 steals per game, and connected on 63 percent of her field goal attempts.
 At the end of her junior year Burke was offered full-ride basketball scholarships from over 40 Division One universities.

 Burke also lettered in volleyball.
 In addition to her achievements on the court, Burke has been the recipient of numerous awards and accolades off court, including being named the Tempe Top Teen, English Student of the Year, Homecoming Queen, and earning Scholar-Athlete honors four times, and was a member of the National Honor Society.
 Burke ranked 17th in a class of 463 seniors and carried a 4.0 grade point average.
 She was also served as a translator for students who spoke Chinese.
+Joy also attended Gethsemane Lutheran Church in Tempe AZ, where her father was the music director.